kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 public key and signature + root CA signature).
 For clarity, we are not listing post-quantum/traditional hybrid algorithms; we also omit mechanisms such as Certificate Transparency {{?RFC6962}} or OCSP stapling {{?RFC6960}}.
-We use Kyber-768 instead of the smaller Kyber-512 parameterset, as the former is currently used in experimental deployments.
+We use Kyber-768 instead of the smaller Kyber-512 parameter set, as the former is currently used in experimental deployments.
 For signatures, we use Dilithium, the "primary" algorithm selected by NIST for post-quantum signatures, as well as Falcon [FALCON], the algorithm that offers smaller public key and signature sizes, but